Unconventional computing: Fluidics

 Fluidics, or fluidic logic, is the use of fluid dynamics to perform analog or digital operations in environments where electronics may be unreliable, such as those exposed to high levels of electromagnetic interference or ionizing radiation.
 Fluidic devices operate without moving parts and can use nonlinear amplification, similar to transistors in electronic digital logic.
 Fluidics are also used in nanotechnology and military applications.

 Quantum computing

 Quantum computing, perhaps the most well-known and developed unconventional computing method, is a type of computation that utilizes the principles of quantum mechanics, such as superposition and entanglement, to perform calculations.
 Quantum computers use qubits, which are analogous to classical bits but can exist in multiple states simultaneously, to perform operations.
 While current quantum computers may not yet outperform classical computers in practical applications, they have the potential to solve certain computational problems, such as integer factorization, significantly faster than classical computers.
 However, there are several challenges to building practical quantum computers, including the difficulty of maintaining qubits' quantum states and the need for error correction.
 Quantum complexity theory is the study of the computational complexity of problems with respect to quantum computers.

+Neuromorphic quantum computing

+Neuromorphic Quantum Computing (abbreviated as 'n.quantum computing') is an unconventional type of computing that uses neuromorphic computing to perform quantum operations.
+It was suggested that quantum algorithms, which are algorithms that run on a realistic model of quantum computation, can be computed equally efficiently with neuromorphic quantum computing.

+Both traditional quantum computing and neuromorphic quantum computing are physics-based unconventional computing approaches to computations and don't follow the von Neumann architecture.
+They both construct a system (a circuit) that represents the physical problem at hand, and then leverage their respective physics properties of the system to seek the "minimum".
+Neuromorphic quantum computing and quantum computing share similar physical properties during computation.